tomit4/hapijs_auth/README.md

 The link for the tutorial can be found <a style=color:#00ae8cff href="https://www.youtube.com/watch?v=Ud5xKCYQTjM">here.</a>

-_This version was adapted to be used with HapiJS.
+_This version was adapted to be used with HapiJS (webdevsimplified's version uses ExpressJS).
 This is meant to eventually translate to a basic authentication page using BCrypt and HapiJS, I have yet to explore the possibilities with Joi, but it is something that I will look into once the basics are set up._